From Intention to Completed Action

 You want to offer your patients and clients the best service, and it all starts with using the right tone when answering incoming calls.
 Knowing how to improve your tone of voice in a call center makes your patients feel welcomed and comfortable seeking your services.
 So, how do you do that?

 People can easily read attitudes during conversations.
 Patients don’t want to call in and hear a robotic voice on the other end of the line.
-They want to feel positivity when communicating with someone that also shows empathy.
+They want to feel positivity when communicating with someone who also shows empathy, especially during nurse triage service interactions.
 That’s why it is advisable to use phrases like “I understand” to make them feel connected.

 Another trick when it comes to improving the tone of voice in a call center is to know how to approach different scenarios with the right tone.
 Know how to read the emotional state of the caller and approach them properly in order to help them.
 For instance, if the patient is calling to make a complaint and sounds frustrated, it will only get worse if they are approached in a casual tone.